-The Chinese New Year is the annual celebration that coincides with the first New Moon of the year.
-For the Chinese, this is a very auspicious time — a birthday, actually, of the New Year.
+The Chinese, or more correctly, the Lunar New Year is the annual celebration that coincides with the first New Moon of the year.
+For many Chinese and Asians, this is a very auspicious time – a birthday, actually, of the New Year.
 This birthday, when observed correctly, is believed to usher in good luck and abundance all year long.

-There are many, many traditions associated with the Chinese New Year.
+There are many, many traditions associated with the Lunar New Year.
 One delightful belief is that if one of your plants blooms on New Year’s Day, you will have prosperity in the coming year.
-Look around your yard.
+Look around your yard and garden.
 It’s possible you have something blooming right now.
-Of course, here in the northern hemisphere it is winter, and most of our yards are looking pretty drab.
+Of course, here in the northern hemisphere, it is winter, and most of our yards are looking pretty drab.

 The Chinese New Year is Symbolic

 However, the Lunar New Year isn’t just about the cultural aspects of the year.
-In feng shui, it also represents a change in ‘time’ feng shui, known as flying star feng shui.
-In the days following the New Year, the directions take on new meanings as they relate to time feng shui.
-This means that some sectors will have difficult energy, others beneficial energy.
+In feng shui, it also represents a change in the new animal year, from rat to ox, for example.

-In the meantime, here are some ideas, and a schedule, to help you observe – and make the most of — the Chinese Lunar New Year.
+Here are some ideas, and a schedule, to help you observe – and make the most of – the Lunar New Year.

 One or two days beforehand: